-When you wrote the book, did you to intend it to be part travelogue, part science and natural history book, or did it evolve this way as you wrote it?
+When you wrote the book, did you to intend it to encompass as much as it does, being part travelogue, part science and natural history book, or did it evolve this way as you wrote it?

-You talk about Darwin’s voyage and his interaction with caracaras in the book.
-What do these birds teach us about evolution?
+You talk about Darwin’s voyage and his interaction with the caracaras in the book.
+What do these birds taught us about evolution?

 In a more modern sense, I think the caracaras pose interesting questions about the evolution of the qualities we might call “intelligence” — by which we usually mean a mind like ours, since we cherish our generally human-centric view of the world.
 DNA evidence has revealed that falcons are more closely related to parrots than to other birds of prey, and parrots are certainly “brainy” birds — they have strong social bonds, they’re curious they understand abstract concepts like number, color, “self” and “other”; they can even project their minds forward and backward in time.
 We tend to look at them and see a very “advanced” creature.